Fibrobacterota: Distribution

 The phylum Fibrobacterota is considered to be closely related to the CFB [Cytophaga-Flavibacterium-Bacteroidota].
-The only genus in this phylum is Fibrobacter that contains strains from the guts of many mammals including cattle and pigs.
+It contains the genus Fibrobacter, which has strains present in the guts of many mammals including cattle and pigs.
 The two described species in this genus namely, Fibrobacter succinogenes and Fibrobacter intestinalis are important members of fibrolytic communities in mammalian guts and have received a lot of attention in recent decades due to the long-standing interest microbes capable of degrading plant fiber.

 Molecular evidence based on the amplification of 16rRNA genes from various environments suggest that the phylum is much more widespread than previously thought.
 Most of the clones from mammalian environments group along with the known isolates in what has been called subphylum 1.
 Members of subphylum 2 however, have so far been found only in the gut of termites. and in some litter-feeding cockroaches.
 The predominance of subphylum 2 in cellulolytic fibre-associated bacterial communities in hindguts of wood-feeding Nasutitermes corniger suggests that they play an important role in the breakdown of plant material in higher termites.